aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/knowledge-base/faqs/frequently-asked-questions/_index.md

 Is it possible to change these values?

-**A**: You can use the StartingSlide and EndingSlide properties of the SlideShowSettings class to control these settings.
+**A**: You can use the starting_slide and ending_slide properties of the SlideShowSettings class to control these settings.
 #### **Q: Is it possible to scan text from a presentation?**
-**A** : Aspose.Slides for Python via .NET 4 and later provides the PresentationScanner class under the Aspose.Slides.Util namespace that provides various methods for retrieving whole text from the presentations.
+**A** : Aspose.Slides for Python via .NET 4 and later provides the PresentationScanner class under the slides.util namespace that provides various methods for retrieving whole text from the presentations.
 ### **Formatting and Images**
 #### **Q: How can I set the color of a table's border?**
 **A**: You can change the border for all borders in a table or just border around whole table.
 For changing all borders, please check the Table.SetBorders function.
 For border of table, you should iterate cell and change color of external borders.
 #### **Q: What measure does Aspose.Slides for Python via .NET use to place pictures?
 Is it point?**
-**A**: It's pixels and resolution of slides is 576 pixels per inch.
+**A**: It's pixels and resolution of slides is  76 pixels per inch.